WV Local Technical Assistance Program

 This Tailgate Talk is part of the NLTAPA collection.

-Always read and follow the manufacturer’s operating instructions before running your generator.
+Read and follow the manufacturer’s operating instructions before using a generator.

 Generators emit carbon monoxide.
-Never use your generator inside your home, garage, or any other confined, enclosed area.
+Never operate a generator inside a home, garage or other enclosed or confined space.

-Operate generators away from open windows, vents, or doors.
+Operate generators outdoors and away from open windows, doors and vents.

 Never operate a generator near combustible materials.

-Maintain your generator according to the manufacturer’s maintenance schedule.
+Maintain the generator according to the manufacturer’s recommended maintenance schedule.

-Gasoline vapors are extremely flammable.
-Allow the generator to cool at least a few minutes before attempting to refuel.
+Gasoline vapors are highly flammable.
+Allow the generator to cool for several minutes before refueling.

 OSHA Portable Generator Grounding Requirements